7 of the Best Arizona Resorts for Luxury Travelers

 Sanctuary Camelback Mountain Resort & Spa

-This 105-room resort is terraced into Camelback Mountain, offering spectacular views of the surrounding valley.
+This 109-room resort is terraced into Camelback Mountain, offering spectacular views of the surrounding valley.
 Guests can watch the sun set over the red rocks from their balcony, terrace, or outdoor soaking tub.
 Opt for a warm wood suite or a graphic white-brick casita with metallic-tiled bathrooms.
-Active travelers will love filling their days with tennis, yoga, or a mix of the two (Zennis classes mix yoga stretches with tennis moves).
-Unwind in the infinity-edge pool or the on-site spa, or keep the energy up during a Saturday cocktail tasting with live music.
+Active travelers will love filling their days with tennis, yoga, or a variety of other classes.
+Unwind in the infinity-edge pool or the on-site spa, or keep the energy up during a Sunday cocktail tasting with live music.